 On January 1st, 1936, the artists were officially the criminals.

-Despite public outcry, radio and media support for street performers and judges dismissing cases left and right, the ban stayed in effect for the next 34 years.
-During FDR’s Fireside chats, during the beat movement, during the hippie movement, during Rosa Parks, during Martin Luther King, during the Vietnam War; all these things came and went, but the ban on New York street performing remained.
+Despite public outcry, radio and media support for street performers, and judges dismissing cases left and right, the ban stayed in effect for the next 34 years.
+During FDR’s fireside chats, during the beat movement, during the hippie movement, during Rosa Parks, during Martin Luther King, during the Vietnam War; all these things came and went, but the ban on New York street performing remained.

-It wasn’t until 1970, when poet Allen Ginsberg challenged the constitutionality of the ban—and won—that New York City Mayor Lindsay lifted it.
+It wasn’t until 1970, when poet Allen Ginsberg challenged the constitutionality of the ban (and won) that New York City Mayor Lindsay lifted it.

 But the controversy was far from over.
 The ban was only lifted for street performers, not subway singers.
-The next twenty years saw the courts overflowing with cases from subway singers, mostly being dismissed.
+The next 20 years saw the courts overflowing with cases from subway singers, mostly being dismissed.
 In 1989, the New York Transit Authority proposed another ban; this time, singling out musicians on subway platforms.
 Spontaneous acts of crime such as juggling, poetry reading and folk singing erupted.
-The Transportation Authority listened, and then did something remarkable: they compromised, officially forbidding only amplification devices on platforms.
+The Transportation Authority listened, and then did something remarkable: it compromised, officially forbidding only amplification devices on platforms.

 To enforce this legislation, the NYPD would be armed with decibel level readers as well as nightsticks.

-As Luke Ryan, the Father Time of underground busking remembers, “…the cops had to carry these big decibel readers to make sure we weren’t too loud, which I’m sure they loved—you know, chasing someone down and pulling a decibel reader and then a train would go by.
+As Luke Ryan, the Father Time of underground busking remembers, “the cops had to carry these big decibel readers to make sure we weren’t too loud, which I’m sure they loved—you know, chasing someone down and pulling a decibel reader and then a train would go by.
 It really didn’t work.
 It was ridiculous.”

 Since the ban still remains in effect today, I am very hopeful of seeing an NYPD Blue chasing down a subway singer with a decibel meter.

 But, it was ridiculous, so in 1987, MUNY (Music Under New York) was born.
 MUNY is a program that allows musicians to legally perform in the subways.
-They audition, are selected, are given a permit and then are scheduled.
+They audition, are selected, are given a permit, and then are scheduled.
 The permits are free and a tax ID stamp is purely discretionary.
 MUNY is like a modern day Harvey Dent of the underground; a character, who brings about good or evil based on a coin toss; you can’t really love him, you can’t really hate him.

 Yet, there are some musicians who stubbornly continue to play without the MUNY blessing.
 They are aggressively pursued by NYPD and Transit Police.
 The bureaucracy calls them freelancers; I call them musical pirates.
 And as I seek them out and chat with them, they speak the same language, share the same points and assert the same propositions.
 One consistent theme has to do with public space.

-Union Square is considered a public space.
+Union Square is also considered a public space.
 And even though I had my green folder with the photocopied city ordinance and maps, outlining the parameters of this public space, it was also the space for my first arrest.
 If you’ve ever watched Friends, one of the opening images is of the amazing Washington Square—another public space.

 “Washington Square is a place where people you knew or met congregated every Sunday and it was like a world of music…bongo drums, conga drums, saxophone players, xylophone players, drummers of all nations and nationalities, poets who would rant and rave from the statues.
 You know, those things don’t happen anymore, but back then, that was what was happening.
-It was all street…” (Bob Dylan, reminiscing on Fourth Street Revisited.)
+It was all street.”
+(Bob Dylan, reminiscing on Fourth Street Revisited.)